 Workshop dates: July 5 - 17, 2020

 Meeting place: Southern Oregon University, Ashland, Oregon

-Price $750: This price includes a $750 scholarship provided by the National Park Service and the Crater Lake Natural History Association that brings the actual cost of $1500 down to the $750 price listed here.
-This price includes all activities, instruction, ground transportation, lodging, breakfasts and lunches during the workshop.
+Cost $1500*: This price includes all activities, instruction, ground transportation, lodging, breakfasts, and lunches during the workshop.
 This price does not include travel to and from the workshop, dinners, incidentals, or graduate credit from Southern Oregon University.

-Three graduate credits are available through Southern Oregon University.
+Three graduate credits are available through Southern Oregon University for an additional $210.